Australian Capital Territory

 Kate is an Accredited Practising Dietitian and also a Credentialled Diabetes Educator currently working with Diabetes NSW & ACT, delivering education programs across Sydney and NSW.
 Kate has 10 years of experience working as a dietitian, with much of her experience specialising in diabetes, weight management and behaviour change.
 Her previous experience includes work in private practice and in corporate health, working one-on-one with individuals and delivering group education.
 She has developed weight loss and behaviour change programs for corporate health and written for a variety of publications and audiences.

 Kate takes pride in her ability to facilitate group education, teach and elicit behaviour change using a patient-centred approach, helping others to identify their agenda, motivation and goals.
 She is skilled at being able to translate scientific evidence for a general audience and in presenting to groups, large and small.

 She has been a media spokesperson with the Dietitians Association of Australia since 2012.

 MND (USYD), B.A.(psychology) Dip Sc.
 Dip Ed.
 Cert.
 E.M.
 APD/AN/ASD

-Areas of Interest: workplace health and nutrition, weight management and the psychology of eating, gut health, food intolerances and FODMAPs, vegetarian / vegan diets, kid’s health, sports nutrition.
+Areas of Interest: Gut health, IBS, food intolerances and FODMAPs, vegetarian / vegan diets, workplace health and nutrition, weight management & the psychology of eating, sports nutrition.

 BSc Nutr (Hons), B AppSc EXSS, APD, M Public Health